hjbotha/twain/README.md

 	- URL
 	- Client IP address
 	- Basic authentication
-- Allow access with an emailed magic link
+- Allow access with an emailed magic link (log in by email)

 ### How to deploy
 Clone the project